homermultitext/hmt-editors-guide/README.md

 This repository contains markdown source for building the Homer Multitext project's guide for contributors.

-A current composite document in markdown format is included in this repository in [generated/guide.md](generated/guide.md).
+A current composite document in markdown format is included in this repository in [generated/guide.md](generated/guide.md), and is published on the web at <https://homermultitext.github.io/hmt-editors-guide/>.

 If you find errors or omissions, or have questions about unclear sections of the guide, please post an issue on the project issue tracker:  <https://github.com/homermultitext/hmt-editors-guide/issues>